 What is PhysiYoga?
-PhysiYoga, Physio Yoga, Yoga Physio, YogaPhysical Therapy, Medical Therapeutic Yoga and Professional Yoga Therapy, are just a few of the titles you may come across when physical therapists define and label the art and science of combining their physical therapy skills as licensed health care professionals with their years of training in yoga therapy or medical therapeutic yoga and ongoing self yoga practise.
-All of these titles can be interpreted as offering similar services; however, each physical therapist may slightly differ in their approach depending on the type of yoga therapy training or medical therapeutic yoga training they have received and experienced.
-So what IS Physio Yoga?
-As a collective group, we haven’t come up with a formal definition (or ever discussed or agreed upon what to even name it!)
-However, this is how I try to describe and define what we do: Physio Yoga Therapy is a type of rehabilitation therapy that combines two professions: (1) Physiotherapy (synonymous with ‘Physical Therapy’) and (2) Yoga Therapy or Medical Therapeutic Yoga.
-The combination of these two professions results in a more holistic approach to your rehabilitation experience.
-Physical Therapy is a well respected health care profession that uses evidence-based treatment methods to help clients restore and maintain optimal movement and function, as well as provide education on health maintenance and injury prevention.
-Read more
+PhysiYoga, PhysioYoga, Yoga Physio, YogaPhysical Therapy… are just a few of the titles you may come across when physical therapists (aka ‘physiotherapists’) define and label the art and science of combining their physical therapy (aka ‘physiotherapy’) skills as licensed healthcare professionals with their years of training in yoga or yoga therapy and ongoing personal yoga practise.
+All of these titles can be interpreted as offering similar services; however, each physical therapist may slightly differ in their approach depending on the type of yoga or yoga therapy training they have received and experienced.

 So what is PhysioYoga?